marymex/QT2_display_csv/README.md

 };
 ```

 Those functions provide functionality to the model which acts basically as an interface for data display on the tableView widget.
+So you can imagine that there is a "hidden" class "QAbstractTableModel" which is inherited and it has some functionality which is used by the tableView model but not really seen.

-At this point we ended the first part of the project which deals with "Open".
+At this point we ended the first part of the project which deals with "Open" option of the menu.
 Now the applications should be able to display the table.
 You can try to run it and check.
 Possible you will encounter some difficulties in the process.
 However, try to overcome them and use assistant teacher, your friends or chatGPT for help.
+Reread this manual as you do it.

 ### Saving data